Proof of the Stationarity Condition for an AR(1) Process (|φ| < 1)

 Academic Inquiries.

-What happens if or ?
+What happens to the AR(1) process if ?

 Standardized References.